si-medbif/dengue_foci/README.md

         min_foci_size = 9

 4. run the `app_window.py` file
-5. after the program running has finished
+5. after the program running has finished. the result is in output folder that you created:

-        Outout                            # output folder result
+        Output                            # output folder result
         │
         ├── Plate_1_year-month-day_hours_minutes_seconds
         │   │